Trusted-Seed/dashboard/content/faq.md

       * Read the [Swiss Association T&C’s](https://ipfs.web3.party/ipfs/QmYDmtmDYUPR6wjukzaNytibeNnYs41s2co4tNzkUYdd5n) & [Statutes](https://ipfs.web3.party/ipfs/QmcGNi9dcVgLJGtxJzjU2CyrrmVKkLnNPEK8JJC2a98zC5)
     question: Why is the Trusted Seed a Swiss Association?
 scoreFAQ:
-  - question: What is $TRUST?
-    answer: TRUST score ($TRUST), formerly CSTK score.
-The name has changed but everything works the same.
-It is still a non-transferrable reputation token that represents the “skin in the game” that value-driven members of the blockchain community have put towards advancing Commons Stack’s mission.
-Like $CSTK, $TRUST is on Gnosis Chain.
   - answer: >-
       * $TRUST are native to the xDAI EVM chain, and we highly recommend storage on [Metamask](https://metamask.io/)